-Post-operative aftercare is an important part of bariatric (weight loss) surgery.
+Post-operative aftercare is an important part of bariatric (weight loss) surgery in NJ.
 To achieve the most successful and positive outcomes with surgical obesity treatments, patients will need long-term follow-up care and medical guidance.

 Obesity is a chronic, lifelong disease, and no single treatment alone results in a permanent cure.
 However, with bariatric surgery, excellent aftercare, and moderate lifestyle changes, many patients are able to achieve significant long-term weight loss goals, tremendous health benefits, and increased life expectancy.